Kiyozz/pca-doc/docs/basic-features/groups.md

 # Groups

+_Compile a list of files quickly_

 ## Description

-PCA has a feature called "Groups".
-A group is a list of files to compile.
+A group is a list of files.

 With a group, you can add all files inside it to the compilation with one click.